Frequently Asked Questions and Tips For Loading

 A: The sizing diameter always includes the coating, bullets are not sized until they have been coated.

 Q: Does the Bullet Corp Coating add size to the bullet?

 A: NO. The bullets are sized AFTER the Bullet Corp Coating is applied so you end up with a properly sized bullet.

 Q: Can I shoot these through a Glock (polygonal rifled barrel)?

 A: Yes, the coating on these bullets allows them to perform just like a plated or jacketed bullet, they will fire accurately and cleanly through polygonal rifled barrels such as those found on Glocks.

-Q: Will there be any residue of the Hi-Tek coating in my barrel after shooting?
+Q: Will there be any residue of the Bullet Corp coating in my barrel after shooting?

 A: No not at all.
 In fact it is much cleaner than copper plated bullets and it will not leave any residue behind in the barrel.
 The only residue that you will find in the barrel is from the burned powder.